Mission and Vision

 Benefits for Fellow

 - One-year free membership in ACAD, with full member resources.

-- Five hundred-dollar stipend to cover some of the costs of participation at the AAC&U/ACAD Annual Meeting (such as travel or meals).
+- Five hundred-dollar stipend to cover some of the costs of participation at the ACAD Annual Meeting (such as travel or meals).

 - Connections and Network Development.
-The ACAD Fellow will get the chance to learn from and contribute new ideas and best practices presented during both the Dean’s Institute and ACAD sessions at the AAC&U/ACAD annual conference.
+The ACAD Fellow will get the chance to learn from and contribute new ideas and best practices presented during the ACAD Annual Meeting as well as in facilitated discussions throughout the Fellows cohort year.
 Fellows will have the opportunity to make professional connections with other academic leaders.